 Wanted Ex-Silicon Valley Venture Capitalist

-I spent over 30 years in Silicon Valley.
+I spent over 30 years in Silicon Valley (Link).
 Most of my time there was spent founding, co-founding or in executive roles.
 Silicon Valley is home to many Startup Incubators and Accelerators.
 Their job is to help identify the next “big thing” and the “teams” that can make it happen.
 In late June of 2015, my wife and I decided it was time for a change.
 We decided to move to my birth state of Florida.
 I now help at a Tampa FL high technology accelerator and am working with over a dozen startups.
-My startup, Idea To Growth LLC, I started here in early 2017.
+My startup, Idea To Growth LLC (Link), I started here in early 2017.
 Today, I’m going to be writing about Wanted Ex-Silicon Valley Venture Capitalist.

 Growth of an Investment City or Area